A FARM

 WITH THE DIVINE SCENT OF HAWAII

-For millennia, the geological diversity and warm volcanic microclimates of the Big Island's eastern coastline have been shaped by the dynamic dominance of Kilauea, the world's most active volcano, which has nurtured and enlarged our nutrient rich island.
-Living on Kilauea's rift and summit regions, our honeybee colonies benefit from the island's volcanic geology, which provides them with year-round foraging of a wide range of blossoms and nectar flows, allowing Pualani Bee Farm to harvest only the highest-quality 100% raw Hawaiian artisanal honey and hive products.
+For millennia, the ever-changing geology and volcanic microclimates of Hawaii Island have been shaped by the dynamic dominance and nutrient-rich deposits of Kilauea, the world's most active volcano.
+Living on Kilauea's rift and summit regions, our honeybee colonies benefit from the island's diverse volcanic lands, providing them with year-round foraging of pollen-covered blossoms and abundant nectar flows that allow the beekeepers at Pualani Bee Farm to harvest the highest-quality 100% raw Hawaiian artisanal honey and hive products.

 THE GEOLOGY